Poisoned Pawn Variation: Sicilian Defense, Najdorf

 after which 8.Qd2 Qxb2 usually follows, accepting the "poisoned" b2-pawn.
 White can also play 8.Nb3, protecting the pawn.
+8.a3 is another viable option, as it sets up a deadly trap where 8...Qxb2?? would be met with 9.Na4!, trapping the black queen.

 One of the pioneers of this line was David Bronstein, who tied the 1951 World Championship match against Mikhail Botvinnik 12-12.
 Bobby Fischer later became a proponent, playing it with great success.

 The line was most famously played in game 7 and game 11 of the 1972 World Chess Championship match between Fischer and Spassky.
 In both games Fischer played Black and grabbed the pawn.
 In the first, he reached a secure position with a comfortable material advantage but only secured a draw.
 In the second, Spassky surprised Fischer with a and won the game after Fischer defended poorly, allowing Spassky to trap Fischer's queen and handing Fischer his only loss in the Poisoned Pawn Variation.

 The line was later taken up successfully by other leading players, including world champions Garry Kasparov, Viswanathan Anand, and Anatoly Karpov.
 It remains one of the most theoretically important variations of the Sicilian Defense.
 In recent times, the line has become a popular battleground in computer chess, with operators trying to "out-book" each other by going progressively deeper into the different poisoned pawn lines.
 As a result, the line is extremely well researched.
 Writing in 2010, FM Graham Burgess commented that current theory suggests that the b2-pawn is "not too heavily laced with arsenic", but that it would be suicidal to enter the line without specialist knowledge.